-- Walk frequently, slowly increasing your distance as tolerated. - Gradually resume daily activities and household tasks, keeping in mind to always adhere to your spinal precautions (no bending, lifting, twisting). - Do your home exercises at least two times per day. - Progress to doing exercises three times per day as tolerated
+- Continue to walk using the walker if needed.
+The walker typically reduces the stress placed on your spine and can help with balance.
+As your pain and discomfort lessen, increase your walking distance, and wean yourself from the walker as you feel comfortable. - Walk frequently, slowly increasing your distance as tolerated. - Gradually resume household tasks, keeping in mind to always adhere to your spine precautions (no bending, lifting, twisting). - Do your home exercises two to three times a day.
+Remember that exercises may slightly increase discomfort, but it should not last longer than 15 minutes.